-Are you losing focus from your life?
+Are you losing focus in your life?
 Is everything around you messed up?

 I am breaking it down for you to understand the journey of decluttering your mind.